kube-logging/logging-operator/docs/configuration/plugins/outputs/logdna.md

 # [LogDNA Output](https://github.com/logdna/fluent-plugin-logdna)
 ## Overview
  This plugin has been designed to output logs to LogDNA.
-Example Deployment: [Transport Nginx Access Logs into LogDNA with Logging Operator](https://raw.githubusercontent.com/kube-logging/logging-operator/master/docs/examples/logging_output_logdna.yaml)

 ## Configuration
 ## LogDNA